Hi, I'm Maewyn (not real name)

 #Link to this answer of 'Can you describe the type of faith you had prior to your loss of faith?' by Maewyn Can you describe the type of faith you had prior to your loss of faith?
 See more answers about 'Can you describe the type of faith you had prior to your loss of faith?'

-My faith was strong, though my testimony would ebb and flow.
+My faith was strong, I believed in the church and the gospel as much as I believed I was a person. though my testimony would ebb and flow.
 For me, your testimony is the foundation of your faith.
-My testimony would ebb, but I had faith that things would get better.
+My testimony would ebb, but I believed things would improve.
 But when my testimony shattered, my faith fell as well.

 #Link to this answer of 'Did you receive a patriarchal blessing?
 What did the experience mean to you?' by Maewyn Did you receive a patriarchal blessing?
 What did the experience mean to you?
 See more answers about 'Did you receive a patriarchal blessing?
 What did the experience mean to you?'

-No, as it was taught to me, a Patriarchal Blessing (PB) was essentially a telling of your future.
-I didn’t see how being told my future could be considered a blessing—I didn’t see the point of it.
+No, as I was taught, a Patriarchal Blessing (PB) was essentially a telling of your future.
+I didn’t see how being told my future could be considered a blessing.
 At the time, I was very much against getting married and having children, and honestly, the main reason I didn’t want a PB was because I was afraid it would tell me I had to.
-Also, getting a PB didn’t change your fate, so what was the point?
+Also, getting a PB doesn’t change your fate, so what was the point?

 #Link to this answer of 'Did you want to sin?
 Is that why you left?' by Maewyn Did you want to sin?
 Is that why you left?
 See more answers about 'Did you want to sin?
 Is that why you left?'

 No, I left because of the lies and betrayal I felt within the church.
 When I fully left, I learned that none of it was true—like, NONE of what the church is or teaches is true.
-This realization made it a lot easier to "sin."
-What the church considers sin isn’t actually sin, and that applies to all Abrahamic religions.
+This realization made it a lot easier to live.
+A lot of what the church teaches as sin is just normal living

 #Link to this answer of 'Do Mormons Believe in a Loving God?' by Maewyn Do Mormons Believe in a Loving God?
 See more answers about 'Do Mormons Believe in a Loving God?'